SPPUTNIK/printf/README.md

 Description : Write a library that contains ft_printf(), a function that will mimic the original printf().

-External functs : malloc, free, write, va_start, va_arg, va_copy, va_end.
+External functs    :

+    malloc, free, write,

+    va_start, va_arg, va_copy, va_end.

-Introduction
+Introduction    :

       You will discover a popular and versatile C function: printf().
-This exercise is a great opportunity to improve your programming skills.
+This exercise is a great

+      opportunity to improve your programming skills.
 It is of moderate difficulty.

       You will discover variadic functions in C.

       The key to a successful ft_printf is a well-structured and extensible code.

       You have to recode the printf() function from libc.

       The prototype of ft_printf() is:

       int ft_printf(const char *, ...);

-Here are the requirements:
+Here are the requirements   :

       • Don’t implement the buffer management of the original printf().

       • Your function has to handle the following conversions: cspdiuxX%

       • Your function will be compared against the original printf().

       • You must use the command ar to create your library.

 Using the libtool command is forbidden.

-You have to implement the following conversions:
+You have to implement the following conversions   :

       • %c Prints a single character.

       • %s Prints a string (as defined by the common C convention).

       • %p The void * pointer argument has to be printed in hexadecimal format.

       • %d Prints a decimal (base 10) number.

       • %i Prints an integer in base 10.

       • %u Prints an unsigned decimal (base 10) number.

       • %x Prints a number in hexadecimal (base 16) lowercase format.

       • %X Prints a number in hexadecimal (base 16) uppercase format.

       • %% Prints a percent sign.